 As we mentioned previously, the Vilfo VPN router has built-in configuration information for most popular VPN services.
 At the time of this review, 25 VPN services were included.
 You can see the current list on the Vilfo website.

-Here’s a quick video that demonstrates how easy it is to use Vilfo with one of the built-in VPN services:
+There’s also this video that demonstrates how easy it is to use Vilfo with one of the built-in VPN services.

 7. Unlimited simultaneous connections with a twist